Current prices held for 2017/18!

-Allow us to share the knowledge and experience we have gained over 185 years in one of our expertly-taught, cross-curricular teaching sessions that will be tailor-made to your age group and topic (one teaching session per class of 30 children).
+Allow us to share the knowledge and experience we have gained over nearly 200 years in our expertly-taught, cross-curricular teaching sessions that will be tailor-made to your age group and topic.
 Or opt for a self-guided visit where teachers can lead their own activities using our wide range of comprehensive teachers’ resources on-line.
 (Teaching sessions take place in our dedicated classrooms, in the glasshouses or out in the gardens.)

-Please click on `Prices and Payments` below to find out more about our education service and how to book a school visit, or contact us by telephone on 0121 450 5093 or e-mail email@example.com.
+Please click on `Prices and Payments` below to find out more about our education service and how to book an educational visit, or contact us by telephone on 0121 450 5093 or e-mail email@example.com.

 Growing Schools Garden Award

-The Gardens are proud to announce being awarded a Growing Schools Garden Award in recognition by the Department for Education that we:
+Birmingham Botanical Gardens are proud to have been awarded a Growing Schools Garden Award in recognition by the Department for Education that we:

 – are host to teacher training and educators to develop outside classrooms for learning.